AP Advisory: NHL season coverage | Federal News Network

 SHAREABLES

-HKN–PUCK DROP-CHANGING PLACES — Who changed teams after last season and where are they now?
+— Who changed teams after last season and where are they now?
 By Hockey Writers Stephen Whyno and John Wawrow.
-UPCOMING: 600 words, photos by 5 a.m.
-Oct.
-3.

 HKN–PUCK DROP-GOALIE CHURN — For the second straight offseason, the game’s most important position got an overhaul across the NHL.
 Eight teams are expected to have new starting goalies this season.
 By Hockey Writer Stephen Whyno.
 UPCOMING: 600 words, photos by 5 a.m.
 Oct.
 4.